-The lack of understanding and knowledge about food irradiation may contribute to the negative risk perceptions that consumers hold.
-The provision of information for consumers to enable an informed decision regarding food irradiation may assist in rectifying the lack of knowledge.
+The lack of understanding and knowledge about food irradiation may contribute to the negative risk perceptions that some consumers hold.
+The provision of information for consumers to enable an informed decision regarding food irradiation may assist in rectifying the lack of knowledge for some consumers.
+Other consumers may have well developed understanding and knowledge of food irradiation.